Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

+Nature, as the name implies, indicates behaviors dictated by nature.
+Therefore, they are natural, instinctive.
+Hunting, eating, and reproducing are all behaviors that are natural.
 Nurture is what is learned through the environment through experiences.
-A dog may hunt by instinct, but may learn through experience that skunks are not a prey worth bothering.
+A dog may hunt by instinct but may learn through experience that skunks are not a prey worth bothering.
 Nature did not teach him that, the experience being sprayed did.

 It is important to note that learned experiences are not passed down to offspring.
-Therefore, if one has a dog has learned through expereince to not hunt skunk, its puppies will not know to avoid skunks, but their experience over time will teach them.
-As much as nature and nurture look like two distinct concepts creating the ''nature versus nurture debate'' in reality, they both are intertwined and work in synergy.
+Therefore, if one has a dog who has learned through experience to not hunt skunks, its puppies will not know to avoid skunks, but their experience over time will teach them.
+As much as nature and nurture look like two distinct concepts creating the ''nature versus nurture debate,'' in reality, they both are intertwined and work in synergy.

-The Nature versus Nurture Debate
+The Nature vs. Nurture Debate

-According to Paul Chance Ph.D. in Psychology from Utah State University and author of the book ''Learning & Behavior'' asking which is more important in determining behavior, heredity or environment?’ is like asking, ‘Which is more important in determining the area of a rectangle, width or length?’”
+According to Paul Chance, Ph.D. in Psychology from Utah State University and author of the book Learning & Behavior, asking which is more important in determining behavior, heredity, or environment is like asking, "Which is more important in determining the area of a rectangle, width, or length?
 The two are inextricably intertwined and trying to separate them will not serve any particular purpose.''

-A puppy may for instance, initiate play by instinct, but this instinct leads to learning through new experiences.
-The puppy will learn through experience to inhibit its bite, to caliber its body in a way to pounce better, to give calming signals if another puppy is playing too rough and so forth.
+A puppy may, for instance, initiate play by instinct, but this instinct leads to learning through new experiences.
+The puppy will learn through experience to inhibit its bite, to caliber its body in a way to pounce better, to give calming signals if another puppy is playing too rough, and so forth.
 Even when nursing, which is an instinctive behavior, a puppy learns through experience.

 Dog Breeds: Why Nature/Nurture Is Important

-The debate over environment and genetics plays a significant role in determining the true nature of black listed dogs, victims of breed specific legislation.
-Do pitbulls, rottweilers, dobermans and so forth, have an inherited predisposition for being aggressive or is this a result of the environment where they are raised?
+The debate over environment and genetics plays a significant role in determining the true nature of blacklisted dogs and victims of breed-specific legislation.
+Do pit bulls, Rottweilers, Dobermans, and so forth have an inherited predisposition for being "aggressive" as insurance companies want us to believe or is this a result of the environment where they are raised?

 However, it cannot be hidden that genetics play a role as well.
-Irresponsible breeders who do not temperament test their breeding stock may yield at times, (either purposely or by ignorance), weak-nerved specimens which may turn out into a liability.
-However, in the right home, such specimens at times can be turned around.
+Irresponsible breeders who do not temperament test their breeding stock may yield at times (either purposely or by ignorance) weak-nerved specimens which may turn out into a liability.
+However, in the right home, such specimens can be turned around.